 net stop cryptsvc

-2. Restart the Services: After successfully stopping them, restart these services using:
+2. Restart the Services: After stopping them, restart each service using:

 net start wuauserv